-At the discretion of the principal, and in accordance with the Discipline Code, a student who has been suspended may not be allowed to return to school until a conference has occurred between the principal or his designee and the parent or guardian.
+At the principal's discretion, and following the Discipline Code, a suspended student may not be allowed to return to school until a conference occurs between the principa/designee and the parent/guardian.

 Furthermore, a student who is suspended out of school may not participate in any school activities or be on the campus for any reason during the suspension without the principal's permission.